okta/okta-oidc-js/packages/oidc-middleware/README.md

 });
 ```

+Note: The default scope of `openid` will only return the `sub` claim.
+To obtain more information about the user, set the `scope` option to `openid profile` when creating the middleware.
+For a list of scopes and claims, please see [Scope-dependent claims](https://developer.okta.com/standards/OIDC/index.html#scope-dependent-claims-not-always-returned) for more information.

 ### Customizing routes

 If you need to modify the default login and callback routes, the `routes` config option is available.